springfall2008/batpred/docs/install.md

     log_size: 10000000
 ```

-CAUTION: If you are upgrading AppDaemon from an older version to version 0.15.2 or above:
+CAUTION: If you are upgrading AppDaemon from an older version to version 0.15.2 or above you need to follow these steps to ensure Predbat continues working.
+These are only required if you are upgrading AppDaemon from an old version, they're not required for new installations of AppDaemon:

 - Make sure you have access to the HA filesystem, e.g. I use the Samba add on and connect to the drives on my Mac, but you can use ssh also.
 - Update AppDaemon to the latest version